fulvio999/checkup/README.md

 # checkup

-A personal health status diary
+A personal health status recoreder diary for Ubuntu Touch (UBports) Allow to create a diary and a graphical report of:
+-blood pressure
+-hearth pulse
+-weight
+-glicemic